 I already hinted that in our opinion - it’s one of the strongest strategies.
 You don’t have to get six of these, but you definitely can if luck is on your side.
 There are multiple ways of finishing this build, so you can get a lot of extra value.

 Probably the most popular one is adding Mordekaiser and Kindred for Ranger synergy with Ashe, Knights synergy with Sejuani and extra frontline power as well as the Phantom curse itself.
 This variant also works with six Glacials, because you only need two extra slots for the Phantoms.

-Item-wise, you want as much Attack Speed as possible, if you get a BF sword, don’t put it on Ashe isntantly.
-Instead wait for a Giant’s Belt and create the Zeke’s Herald to get some extra Attack Speed without a Recurve Bow - it's not the most powerful items in the game but it's top tier on Rangers.
-The only other BF Sword item worth considering is Bloodthirster on Ashe, when she already has some attack speed amplifiers.
-If you get a Spatula, you can obviously try to find a second one for the force of Nature, but this works with every teamcomp.
+Item-wise, you want as much Attack Speed as possible, if you get a BF sword, don’t put it on Ashe instantly.
+Instead, wait for a Giant’s Belt and create Zeke’s Herald to get some extra Attack Speed without a Recurve Bow - it's not the most powerful item in the game but it's top tier on Rangers.
+The only other BF Sword item worth considering is Bloodthirster on Ashe when she already has some attack speed amplifiers.
+If you get a Spatula, you can obviously try to find a second one for the force of Nature, but this works with every team comp.

 The other variant is the transition into Elementalists.
 You definitely need to include Lissandra for that purpose.
 The most important non-Glacial unit here will be Brand.
 If you get an early Anivia, she’ll be your third Elementalist, if not you can temporarily (or permanently) supplement her with Kennen.

 This provides you with an extra frontline in the form of Daisy and a more diverse damage profile.
 You can still give attack speed items to Ashe for more stuns, but you can give mana and ability power to Brand and make him your main damage carry.
 That makes this version of the build much more effective against armor and even harder to counter.
 Anivia with Morellonomicon also can be a great source of AoE damage.